The main distinction between a free-enterprise capitalist system, and its opposite (Socialism, Communism, etc.), has to do with property rights.

 It will mean a permanent end to individual property rights, and the final nail in the coffin of the free-enterprise system upon which America was founded.
 America abandoned sound money, and with it real Free Enterprise Capitalism a century ago.
 However, there still exists the possibility to restore Free Markets and The Constitution.

 Moving to a cashless society, however, will make this impossible.
 The clandestine and incremental slide toward centrally controlled Socialist-Fascism will be complete, and irreversible.
-Unless you want your children, grandchildren, and every generation thereafter to suffer immeasurably — a life of perpetual inescapable servitude — you must resist the cashless society with every fiber of your being.
+Read that sentence again and let it sink in.
+Unless you want your children, grandchildren, and every generation thereafter to suffer immeasurably — a life of perpetual inescapable servitude — under the thumb of a small group of Narcissistic, Sociopathic, Power-Mongering, Socialist Control Freaks -- you must resist the cashless society with every fiber of your being.
 There are several reasons for this.

 With the growth of the surveillance-based police state, imagine for a moment the consequences of being deprived of any anonymity whatsoever, for every transaction no matter how seemingly insignificant.
 Without cash, you will have no choice but to involve a “financial institution” to process all of your electronic transactions.
 Never again will you be able to sell your used television to your neighbor without government interference.
 Just conducting a garage sale will require you to first obtain permission from the government as well as access to a bank’s electronic transfer services — for a fee of course.
 You will not be able to buy a stick of gum without paying a transaction fee for doing so.